-In addition to the services described above, the NetEase Web sites provide other services to our users, including a web sites directory, web pages search service and classified advertisements.
-We also host online yellow pages and classified advertisement services.
-Additionally, we are developing our own proprietary Internet search engine, and we expect to launch this service in 2007.
+In addition to the services described above, the NetEase websites provide other services to our users, including a website directory and web pages search service.
+Additionally, we developed our own proprietary Internet search engine, Yodao, which was launched in December 2007 and is free of charge to users.

-Among the various free and fee-based services that we are offering through our portal, we derived most of our revenue in 2006 from online games and advertising services.
-A small portion of our revenue also comes from wireless value-added services.
+Among the various free and fee-based services that we are offering through our portal, we derived most of our revenue in 2007 from online games and advertising services.